geopm/geopm/integration/config/README.md

 -------------

-A bash script that may be sourced within a shell in order to set up the users build environment on the dudley system.
+A bash script that may be sourced within a shell in order to set up the user's build environment on the dudley system.

 endeavor_env.sh
 ---------------

-A bash script that may be sourced within a shell in order to set up the users build environment on the endeavor system.
+A bash script that may be sourced within a shell in order to set up the user's build environment on the endeavor system.

 gnu_env.sh
 ----------

-A bash script that may be sourced within a shell in order to set up the users build environment to use the GNU compiler toolchain.
+A bash script that may be sourced within a shell in order to set up the user's build environment to use the GNU compiler toolchain.

 run_env.sh
 ----------

-A bash script that may be source within a shell in order to set up the users run environment to use a locally installed version of the GEOPM packages.
+A bash script that may be source within a shell in order to set up the user's run environment to use a locally installed version of the GEOPM packages.